greglan/greglan.github.io/pages/information-theory/channel-capacity.md

   performance.
 * Validity of the model: a often a valid assumption
 * Definition of the information capacity of a DMC [1, 4p8] [2, p24]: $$C = \max_{p(x)} I(X;Y) = \max_{p(x)} \sum_{x,y} p(x,y) \log \frac{p(x,y)}{p(x)p(y)}$$

-  Interpretation: maximum number of bits per use of the channel that can reliably be transmitted
 * Capacity calculations strategy: find the conditional entropy that is the easiest to calculate

   - Method 1: $$\max_{p(x)} I(X;Y) = \max_{p(x)} H(X) - H(X \vert Y)$$